security-companion/security-awareness-training/security-awareness-training-en.md

 ---

-- Free open source variants: KeepassX and Bitwarden
+- Free open source variants: KeepassXC and Bitwarden
   - Browser extensions increase convenience by automatically filling in login fields
 - Many commercial providers also offer free variants
   - However, if an attacker hacks the provider's servers your own passwords also might get stolen and eventually being published on darknet